schatzlab/appliedgenomics2021/assignments/assignment5/README.md

-## Assignment 5: BWT, Expression and RNA-seq
+## Assignment 5: BWT and RNA-seq
 Assignment Date: Wednesday, Mar.
 3, 2020 <br>
 Due Date: Wednesday, Mar.
 17 , 2020 @ 11:59pm <br>

 ### Assignment Overview

-In this assignment you will write a simple BWT encoder and decoder and visualize and explore expression data and RNA-seq.
+In this assignment you will write a simple BWT encoder and decoder, and explore a couple of aspects of RNA-seq (with a small introduction to clustering).
+For this assignment, you will have to generate some visualizations - we recommend R or Python, but use a language you are comfortable with!

+ **Make sure to show your work/code in your writeup!**

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/kkbggatvarnj0).